google/cpp-from-the-sky-down/tafn/tafn.md

 ## Overcoming lack of meta-programmability

-The final limitation of using literal function names is that we cannot use meta-programming except for the pre-preprocessor token pasting.
+The final limitation of using identifiers for functions is that we cannot use meta-programming except for the pre-preprocessor token pasting.
 There is nothing in C++ language outside the pre-processor that can manipulate a function name.
 The only thing you can do with a function name is to call it or get a function pointer (which you may not be able to do if it is overloaded).
 The proposed feature would allow meta-programming and open up the following features.

 ### Overload sets